deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Offside rule, lads."
 Powell explained.
 "Your ball needed to start on that side of the line AFTER the goal was in the circle, to be eligible to score."

-The team deflated, muttering things like '*right, yeah…*' or "*oh…derp.*'
+The team deflated, muttering things like '*right, yeah...*' or "*oh...derp.*'

 "Reset the goal!"
 Cavendish ordered.

-"Hey, other than that…" Akiyama commented "…we did great.
+"Hey, other than that..."
+Akiyama commented "...we did great.
 We'll get 'em."

 "You're damn right."
 Adam grinned, hoisting the drum and carrying it back toward the middle.
 "Payback time."